 If you have been charged with criminal trespass or the related offense of criminal trespass by a CHL holder in Williamson County or Bell County, contact experienced Georgetown criminal defense lawyer Michael J. Price.

-Law Office of Michael J. Price will fight to keep your rights protected while working towards the favorable outcome you desire.
-Your first consultation with Law Office of Michael J. Price is free, so call (512) 354-1880 today to schedule yours.
+Law Office of Price & Wiggins, P.C. will fight to keep your rights protected while working towards the favorable outcome you desire.
+Your first consultation with Law Office of Price & Wiggins, P.C. is free, so call (512) 354-1880 today to schedule yours.